-As a Conversation Analyst, I use audio and video recordings to study the ways people perform interactional activities in different contexts.
+As a Conversation Analyst, I use audio and video recordings to study the practices that people use across contexts and the methods they use to perform interactional activities in specific contexts.

-I have studied how people agree and disagree with each other and respond to compliments and self-criticisms.
-I conduct research on the ways people seek information and the methods people use to negotiate responsibility for blameworthy and praiseworthy deeds.
+I have written on the ways that people agree and disagree with each other, respond to compliments and self-criticisms, negotiate responsibility for blameworthy and praiseworthy deeds, and seek information.

-In the health delivery context, I study how patients attempt to actualize their own agendas during consultations, how supervising physicians give feedback to residents, and how physicians encouage or discourage patients' greater health literacy during the medical visit.
+In health and medical settings, I studied how patients attempt to actualize their own agendas during consultations, how supervising physicians give feedback to residents, how families discuss organ and tissue donation, and how physicians encouage or discourage patients' greater health literacy during the medical visit.